-FORM 10-Q $\boxtimes$ QUARTERLY REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2020 OR T TO SECTION 13 OR 15(d) OF THE SEC Commission File Number 000-31293 M V® (1 EQUINIX, INC. Exact name of registrant as specified in its charter) Delaware (State of incorporation) // D.S. / 77-0487526 Employer Identification No.) Or ne Lagoon Drive, Redwood City, California 94065 Iress of principal executive offices, including ZIP code , (F (650) 598-6000 Registrant's telephone number, including area code) Securit ies registered pursuant to Section 12(b) of the A Act: Title of each class Trading symbol Name of each exchange on which registered Common Stock, \$0.001 EQIX The NASDAQ Stock Market LLC during ) has filed all reports required to be filed by Section 13 eriod that the registrant was required to file such repor l require , is submitted electronically and posted on its corporate 405 of Regulation S-T during the preceding 12 month $\Box$ emergi a large accelerated filer, an accelerated filer, a non-a accelerated filer," "accelerated filer," "smaller reportir
+\boxtimes QUARTERLY REPORT PURSUAN IT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2021 OR TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 the transition period from to Commission File Number 000-31293 EQUINIX, INC. (Exact name of registrant as specified in its charter) Delaware 77-0487526 (State of incorporation) (1.1 R.S.
+Employer Identification No.) One Lagoon Drive, Redwood City, California 9406 Idress of principal executive offices, including ZIP co ((650) 598-6000 (Registrant's telephone number, including area code) Securiti es registered pursuant to Section 12(b) of the A Act: Title of each class Trading symbol Name of each exchange on which registered Common Stock, \$0.001 EQIX The Nasdag Stock Market LLC 0.250% Senior Notes due 2027 1.000% Senior Notes due 2033 The Nasdaq Stock Market LLC The Nasdaq Stock Market LLC during t) has filed all reports required to be filed by Section eriod that the registrant was required to file such repo required ate Web site, if any, every Interactive Data File ths (or for such shorter period that the registrant was emergir n-accelerated filer, a smaller reporting company or an orting company," and "emerging growth company" in

-Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company y, indicate by check mark if the registrant has el ards provided pursuant to Section 13(a) of the B ected not to use the extended transition period for comExchange Act. $\square$ plying with any new · · r the registrant is a shell company (as defined in the registrant's Common Stock as of Ma g , 3
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No \boxtimes The number of shares outstanding of the registrant's Common Stock as of April 29, 2021 was 89,579,906.

-EQUINIX, INC.